-On 7 December 2015 a proposal for a regulation of the European Parliament and of the European Council on common rules in the field of civil aviation was published by the European Commission (European Aviation Package).
-This initiative is part of the 2015 European Commission’s ‘Aviation Strategy to Enhance the Competitiveness of the EU Aviation Sector’.
-Its objective is to prepare the EU aviation safety regulatory framework for the challenges of the next ten to fifteen years and thus to continue to ensure safe, secure & environmentally friendly air transport for passengers and the general public.
-This initiative builds on over twelve years of experience in the implementation of Regulation (EC) No 216/2008 & its predecessor.
-This proposal must also be seen in the context of the Commission priorities of fostering jobs & growth, developing the internal market and strengthening Europe’s role as a global actor.
-This initiative aims at contributing to a competitive European aviation industry and aeronautical manufacturing, which generates high value-jobs and drives technological innovation.
-It will create an effective regulatory framework for the integration of new business models & emerging technologies.
-In particular this initiative proposes to create a Union framework for the safe integration of RPA into the European airspace.
-This presentation will highlight the major points pertaining to RPAS and will explain the way forward.
-This presentation will also take into account the comments to the «prototype» rules for drone operations received by EASA, subsequent to the publication of these rules in August 2016, as well as the conclusions of the RPAS stakeholders workshop on 24 Oct.
-2016.
+On 7 December 2015, a proposal for a regulation by the European Parliament & European Council on common rules in the field of civil aviation was published by the European Commission.
+This initiative was part of the 2015 European Commission’s «Aviation Strategy to Enhance the Competitiveness of the EU Aviation Sector».
+Its objective was to prepare the EU aviation safety regulatory framework for the challenges of the next ten to fifteen years and thus to continue to ensure safe, secure & environmentally friendly air transport for passengers and the general public.
+It built on over 12 years of experience in the implementation of Regulation (EC) No 216/2008 & its predecessor.
+It must be seen in the context of the Commission priorities of fostering jobs & growth, developing the internal market and strengthening Europe’s role as a global actor.
+This initiative aimed at contributing to a competitive European aviation industry and aeronautical manufacturing, which generates high value-jobs and drives technological innovation.
+It was to create an effective regulatory framework for the integration of new business models & emerging technologies.
+In particular, it proposes to create an EU framework for the safe integration of RPA into the European airspace.
+This presentation will highlight the major points pertaining to the upcoming RPAS regulation and will explain the way forward, namely its implementation.
+It will take into account the recently published draft «Drone Implementing

 Regulations’ package (Implementing Act & Delegated Act)», the U-Space Blue print produced by SESAR’s U-Space Working Group, and the European U-Space Demonstrator Network.